grantsrb/cogmtc/README.md

         100% of the time for numbers 0,1,and 2.
 But for numbers 3 and
         greater, either label 2 or 3 is used for the count word with a probability matching the published values.
+        3: random labels
+        4: two equivalent labels exist for every label
+        5: numeral system with argued base `numeral_base` "numeral_base": int or None
+        if base is argued and use_count_words is 5, lang_preds are sequential and are trained to output the numerals inline with the argued base instead of one-hot labels.
     "skip_first_phase": bool
         if true, the training will skip phase 0 and go straight to phase 1 or 2 (depending on the value of `second_phase`).